 After moving to Glastonbury, Somerset - the 'Ancient Isle of Avalon' after which Avalonia was named in 2011, as a single-mum of a non-verbal autistic boy, Sorita dedicated herself to developing and evolving Avalonia - as well as her own work and studies.
 Titles by Lesley Jackson on the Egyptian Gods and Goddesses joined the expanding catalogue in recent years, alongside books such as Jim Baker's The Cunning Man's Handbook, numerous titles by alchemist and occult practitioner Gary St. Michael Nottingham; books on Wicca such as Vikki Bramshaw's The Craft of the Wise and Yvonne Aburrows' All Acts of Love and Pleasure alongside C.A.
 Smith's Icelandic Magic and Epona by P.D.
 MacKenzie Cook.

 Never keen to sing our own praises, we let the material we publish speak for itself.
 If they open doorways to better works on the same subjects in future, then we have been successful.

 We do our best to keep our books affordable and make available Kindle eBooks at a fraction of the print prices of the books.
 We do our best to be kind to Mother Earth too - all our books are printed on environmentally sound paper stock, and we use digital printing (print-on-demand) where possible to avoid waste as well as transport mileage.
 We believe in minimising suffering to all beings, and as such none of our books will ever be bound in leather or other animal products.

 We are currently working on new editions of some of our earlier books, as well as a number of new titles.

-Covid19 has caused delays to some of our 2020 releases, but this should all be rectified in August / September 2020.
+Covid19 caused delays to some of our 2020 releases, but we hope to be back to normal in 2021.

 For more information on new and forthcoming releases click here.